waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Tile Traversal & Movement Rules
 - `ground` / `impassable`: Basic walkable and non-walkable tiles.
 - `elevated_ground` & `steps`: Movement between `ground` and `elevated_ground` is only possible via a `steps` tile.
+- `grass`: Tall grass for wild Pokémon encounters.
+Walkable like `ground`.
+- `water`: Crossable using HM Surf.
 - Ladders & Elevation: Movement between a `ladder_up`/`ladder_down` tile and an adjacent `elevated_ground` tile is possible.
 - `teleport`: Instant warp tile within the same logical location.
 - `spinner_up/down/left/right`: Forces movement in a specific direction.
 - `boulder_switch`: Floor switch activated by a boulder.
-- `grass`: Tall grass for wild Pokémon encounters.
-Walkable like `ground`.
-- `water`: Crossable using HM Surf.
-- FLY HM: Cannot be used indoors or in caves to escape.
-- SURF HM: Requires a conscious (non-fainted) Pokémon that knows Surf to be used in the overworld.
 ## C. Special Mechanics & Discoveries
 - Menu Input Blocking (CRITICAL): Facing an impassable tile blocks that directional input in menus.
 This makes any menu navigation tool that relies on fixed directional inputs fundamentally unreliable unless the player is in an open space.
 - HM Usage: Must be adjacent to and facing the target object before opening the party menu.
 - Boulder Pushing: A multi-turn action.
 Cannot be done while surfing.
+- Auto-Dismount from Surf: The game automatically transitions the player from 'surfing' to 'walking' when moving from a water tile to an adjacent, valid land tile.
+No menu interaction is required.
 - Dead End Definition (Correction): A map is only a dead end if it has only one exit warp/connection and no reachable unseen tiles.
 The nature of the destination map is irrelevant to this classification.
 - SURF vs. DIG: The move SURF will miss an opponent that is underground from using DIG.
 - Healing Zone: A tile described as a "purified, protected zone" that fully heals all Pokémon in the party's HP and restores all their PP, including curing status conditions.
 Found on Pokémon Tower 5F at (12, 10).
 The friendly healer NPC on 6F at (13, 9) does NOT cure status conditions.